 Zero Suicide.
 The Zero Suicide initiative is a commitment to suicide prevention in health and behavioral health care systems as well as a specific set of tools and strategies.
 It is both a concept and a practice.
 The foundational belief of Zero Suicide is that suicide deaths for individuals under care within health and behavioral health systems are preventable and that the bold goal of zero suicides among persons receiving care is an aspirational challenge that health systems should accept.
 It is a key concept of the 2012 National Strategy for Suicide Prevention, a priority of the National Action Alliance for Suicide Prevention (Action Alliance), a project of Education Development Center's Suicide Prevention Resource Center (SPRC), and supported by the Substance Abuse and Mental Health Services Administration (SAMHSA).
-For more information on the initiative go to: http://zerosuicide.sprc.org.
-For information on training options go to: http://zerosuicide.sprc.org.
+For more information on the initiative go to: http://zerosuicide.sprc.org/resources/suicide-care-training-options.
 (Offered by SPRC.)